rs333/NightmareScheduler/README.md

 # Nightmare Scheduler
-A simple java program for to help scheduling events.
+A simple java program for to help scheduling events.Hello